dotnet/docs-maui/docs/fundamentals/data-binding/multibinding.md

 In this example, the `TemplatedParent` relative binding mode is used to bind from within a control template to the runtime object instance to which the template is applied.
 The `Expander`, which is the root element of the `ControlTemplate`, has its `BindingContext` set to the runtime object instance to which the template is applied.
 Therefore, the `Expander` and its children resolve their binding expressions, and `Binding` objects, against the properties of the `CardViewExpander` object.
 The `MultiBinding` uses the `AllTrueMultiConverter` instance to set the `Expander.IsVisible` property to `true` provided that the two `Binding` objects evaluate to `true`.
 Otherwise, the `Expander.IsVisible` property is set to `false`.

-For more information about relative bindings, see [.NET MAUI Relative Bindings](relative-bindings.md).
-For more information about control templates, see [.NET MAUI Control Templates](~/xamarin-forms/app-fundamentals/templates/control-template.md).
+For more information about relative bindings, see [Relative bindings](relative-bindings.md). <!--For more information about control templates, see [Control templates](~/fundamentals/templates/control-template.md).-->